 Are you a postgraduate historian trying out some digital methods, tools or resources as a means of exploring historical phenomena?
 Is your historical research made possible by the use of electronic tools and resources?
 Do you have a work-in-progress project?
 Are you seeking a friendly, critical environment in which to share your preliminary findings, successes, and failures?

 The Institute of Historical Research Digital History Seminar brings together a range of historians to discuss and debate cutting edge historical research that incorporates digital resources and methods.
 We aim not to drive the agenda, but for the agenda to be driven by current discussion and debate.

-So if you are a historian interested in giving a paper on our postgraduate panel, please email a title and a description for your proposed paper of no more than 150 words to Jack Newman no later than 16 July 2021.
+So if you are a historian interested in giving a paper on our postgraduate panel, please email a title, a brief bio, and a description for your proposed paper of no more than 150 words to Jack Newman no later than 16 July 2021.
 We hope to accommodate up to 6 papers, and make our decision by the beginning of August.